Categories

 For them I had just changed my religion: in their eyes I left the Orthodox Church and became a Protestant!
 That is all!

-Unable to convince my parents and friends, I channeled my zeal into spreading the Word of God to the local African population:
+Unable to convince my parents and friends, I channelled my zeal into spreading the Word of God to the local African population.

 “In the early 1900s, there lived in the USA two chinese brothers.